-The Murchison National park is suited in the northern part of Albertine Rift Valley.
-A place where the massive Bunyoro escarpment amalgamate into the enormous plains of Acholi land.
-It’s well known to be one of Uganda’s ancient conservation areas.
-In 1926, it was known as a game reserve set up to protect the savannah grassland that was talked about by Winston Church chill in 1907 as the great Kew Gardens along with the wildlife blended on an restricted land .
+Murchison Falls National park is situated in the northern part of Albertine Rift Valley, place where the massive Bunyoro escarpment amalgamate into the enormous plains of Acholi land.
+It is well known to be one of Uganda’s ancient conservation areas.
+In 1926, it was known as a game reserve set up to protect the savannah grassland that was talked about by Winston Churchill in 1907 as the great Kew Gardens along with the wildlife blended on a restricted land .

 The park is acknowledged for receiving prominent international visitors.
-Winston Churchill is a great man who is accredited for having done activities such as boat cruise, hiking as well as cycling the Nile corridor of the falls.
-Later on, he was followed by his predecessor who is believed for have spent a lot of money US$1.8m on his hunting safari in Uganda.
+Winston Churchill is a great man who is accredited for having done activities such as boat cruise, hiking as well as cycling along the Nile corridor of the falls.
+Later on, he was followed by his predecessor who is believed to have spent a lot of money around US$1.8m on his Uganda safaris targeting hunting.

-In 1954, Ernest Hemingway also visited park.
-The aim of his visit was to enjoy the adventure waterfalls although his plan got a problem on his way to venture the beautiful scenery of Park.
-Hemingway and the wife survived and where taken to Butiaba hospital for some treatment.
-Unfortunately the plan crushed.
+In 1954, Ernest Hemingway also visited the park.
+The aim of his visit was to enjoy the adventure waterfalls although his plane got a problem on his way to venture the beautiful scenery of the Park.
+Hemingway and the wife survived and were taken to Butiaba hospital for some treatment.

 The park covers an area of about 3,893km2 and its known to be one of Uganda’s well protected area.
 This area is an addition to Murchison falls thus covering an area of about 5,072km2 including Bugungu as well as Karuma wildlife reserves.